Beginner Running Plan: 9 Ways From Zero To Runner Hero

 Nothing makes a runner more legit than a race.
 Once you complete your first race, it’s hard not to feel like a pro runner.

-You put in the hard work, stuck to a goal and accomplished it.
+You put in the hard work, stick to a goal, and accomplished it.